 First some history and then an opinion

 I remember buying my first electronic calculator in the late 1960s.
 It did addition, subtraction, multiplication, and division, and could remember one number.
-It displayed 8 digits and had a special button that displayed the next eight digits I remember using those next eight digits never.
+It displayed 8 digits and had a special button that displayed the next eight digits.
+I remember using those next eight digits never.
 To buy it I had to drive 40 minutes and spend $70 – expensive even today.

-With it I did learn an iterative algorithm for finding square roots: guess the root, divide the guess into the number, average the quotient and the guess, repeat using the average as the new guess.
+With it I learned an iterative algorithm for finding square roots: guess the root, divide the guess into the number, average the quotient and the guess, repeat using the average as the new guess.
 You could do it all without writing anything down.
 (See the illustration on a modern calculator – accurate to 8 decimals in only 3 iterations (fourth answer), but then I could find the next 8 with the special button.)

-Since then I’ve had lots of calculators of all sorts.
+Since then, I’ve had lots of calculators of all sorts.

 Graphing calculators hit the general market around 1989 or 1990.
 This was the same time as the “reform calculus” movement.
 The College Board announced that the AP calculus exams would require graphing calculators in 1995 – five years to get the country ready.